 Why Sokcho Makes the Perfect Weekend Trip

 Sokcho works because the city compresses three trip types into one weekend: a national-park hike, a working seafood market, and a real coastline.
-A March 2026 report citing Korea Tourism Organization Data Lab and Gangwon tourism big-data analysis put Sokcho's 2025 outside-visitor count at about 26 million and tourism spending at about W648.4 billion, up from 2024.
+March 2026 local tourism big-data reporting put Sokcho's 2025 outside-visitor count at about 26 million and tourism spending at about W648.4 billion, up from 2024.
 That does not prove every visitor came for this exact route, so this guide does not pretend it does.

 What it does prove is simpler: Sokcho is not a sleepy side trip.
 It is a high-demand mountain-and-coast city, and weekends need a plan.
 The itinerary below keeps the high-value stops while leaving enough slack for weather, bus timing, and appetite.